confetti-framework/docs/middleware.md

 can be written to perform a variety of tasks.
 A CORS middleware might be responsible for adding the proper headers to all responses leaving your application.
 A logging middleware might log all incoming requests to your application.

-There are several middleware included in the Lanvard framework.
+There are several middleware included in the Confetti framework.
 All of these middleware are located in the `app/http/middleware` directory.

 ## Defining Middleware